Preschool, Pre-K, and Kindergarten tips for celebrating diversity in the classroom.

 - Provide books in the classroom library that feature children of many different races.
-These are easily found in the Scholastic book orders.
+These are easily found in Scholastic book orders.

-- Place posters or artwork on the wall that feature a variety of multicultural children.
+- Choose to display posters or artwork on the wall that feature a variety of multicultural children.

 - Discuss differences and similarities in cultures with your students openly, but stress the similarities.

 - Provide students with multicultural paint, paper, and crayons that represent diverse skin tones as often as possible and allow students to choose the color of paint, paper, or crayons they want to use.

-- Find an international pen pal for your class or communicate with a class in a different country via blogging or skype.
+- Find an international pen pal for your class or communicate with a class in a different country via Skype.

 - Read multicultural books to your class (see book list above).

 - If you discuss one holiday in class, make sure to discuss them all.
-For example, don’t focus only on Christmas, make sure to cover and give equal time to Hanukkah and Kwanzaa too.
+For example, instead of focusing only on Christmas, make sure to cover and give equal time to Hanukkah and Kwanzaa too.
 Make sure to discuss the Lunar New Year, Ramadan, and Diwalii when the time comes too.

 Above is our What a Wonderful World bulletin board that we make on the very first day of school.
 I give each child a multicultural person shape and they decorate it with crayons.
 I allow them to choose their skin color.
 We place the little paper children around the world holding hands to show that we are all friends.
 The earth was made by cutting and pasting large blue and green sheets of butcher paper together and laminating.
 This display stays up all year.
 Above the display you can see a banner that reads “We Are All Americans”.